JTCyberTech/Cybersecurity-Home-Labs/Study Guides /Azure/AZ-900/Managing and Configuring Your Microsoft Azure Environment.md

 - PowerShell or Azure CLI can set up all resources for a deployment.
 - ARM templates provide validation steps and item potency, ensuring proper dependency management.

+<h2></h2>

+# Visually understand and manage your cloud environment

+Azure Usage at Tailwind Traders:

+- Tailwind Traders extensively uses Azure across the organization.

+Cloud Spending Awareness:

+- Director of Cloud Operations and Chief Financial Officer meet weekly to discuss Cloud spending.

+Meeting Goals:

+- Discussion starts at a high level but may involve deep dives for insights into Azure resource usage.

+Data Visualization and Real-time Reporting:

+- Ideal scenario includes visualizing data and running custom reports in real-time during the meeting.

+Tool Selection Criteria:

+- Decision criteria include the need for one-off management, administrative actions, or reporting.
+- Azure portal is chosen based on the requirement to view data visually and create custom reports during the meeting.

+Azure Portal Advantages:

+- Provides a wealth of reporting options.
+- Enables meeting attendees to quickly find answers to their questions.

+Relevance of Scripting Background:

+- Questions about repeatedly setting up resources and scripting background are deemed irrelevant for this scenario.
+- The director of Cloud operations and the CFO won't be deploying or configuring any resources.

+Conclusion:

+- Azure portal is the correct product option for this scenario, meeting the needs of visual data presentation and real-time reporting without the need for resource deployment or configuration.

+<h2></h2>

+# Use Azure for one-off administrative tasks

+Tailwind Traders Scenario:

+- Team with diverse technologists.
+- Strong backgrounds in Windows development and network administration.
+- Applications moved to the cloud, requiring one-off testing, management, and administrative tasks.

+Issue with Azure Portal:

+- Managing Azure from the portal is time-consuming and not repeatable.

+Decision Criteria:

+- Need for one-off management, administrative, or reporting tasks: Yes.
+- Requirement for a repeatable and reliable means of deploying the entire infrastructure: No.
+- Scripting background: Windows administration.

+Tool Options:

+- Azure PowerShell and Azure CLI are both suitable.
+- Azure Resource Manager templates are not the right choice for this scenario.

+Choice:

+- Azure PowerShell is the best choice.
+- Comfortable syntax for a team with a Windows administration background.
+- Allows the team to perform one-off administration tasks efficiently and with familiarity.

+<h2></h2>

+# Use the Azure CLI for one-off administrative tasks

+Tailwind Traders' Technologists:

+- Employs technologists with diverse skills.

+DevOps Team Focus:

+- DevOps team primarily concerned with keeping external systems, like the e-commerce site, operational.
+- Possesses a Linux administration background.

+Challenges in Azure Management:

+- Managing Azure from the portal is time-consuming and non-repeatable.

+Tool Selection Criteria:

+- Need a tool for administrative tasks related to the health of the cloud environment.

+Decision Criteria Application:

+- Skip Azure Resource Manager templates and Azure portal based on decision criteria.

+Third Decision Criterion:

+- Choose the option based on the team's background.

+Preferred Option for Linux Administration Background:

+- Due to a Linux administration background, the team would be most comfortable using the Azure CLI.

+Azure CLI Benefits:

+- Allows the use of the bash shell and its syntax.
+- Enables efficient performance of administrative tasks.

+Conclusion:

+- Azure CLI is identified as the best choice for this scenario based on the team's background and the need for effective administration tasks in the Azure environment.

+#

+# Manage Azure on the go

+Tailwind Traders Situation:

+- Experiences surges in e-commerce traffic during national holidays and weekends.
+- Historically, critical system managers had to convene at the director of cloud operations' office during important periods.

+Operational Improvement:

+- Tailwind Traders has successfully operationalized most critical systems.

+Director's Intention:

+- Director wants to relax the requirement for managers to be physically present during peak periods.
+- Aims to allow employees to spend holidays and weekends with their families.

+Need for Remote Monitoring:

+- Question: Does Tailwind Traders need to remotely monitor and administer services?
+- Answer: Yes.

+Solution Suggested:

+- Proposed solution involves using a phone or tablet for remote monitoring.
+- Azure mobile app is recommended as a suitable compromise.
+- Allows key employees to monitor the health of the cloud environment while away from the office.

+Benefits of Azure Mobile App:

+- Enables employees to be away from work while still performing essential management and administrative tasks.

+Decision Criteria:

+- In this unique scenario, the text suggests that the decision criteria beyond the Azure mobile app can be skipped.

+Conclusion:

+- The Azure mobile app is identified as the right choice for Tailwind Traders in this scenario.

+#

+# Use ARM Templates to deploy an entire cloud Infrastructure